steveseguin/Windows-RAT-Detection-Script/README.md

 A PowerShell-based security analysis tool that helps detect potentially suspicious processes, network connections, and system anomalies on Windows systems.

+Results are shown in a generated HTML document that auto-opens upon completion of the scan, with tools made available to do further analysis of potential threats.

 ## 🔍 Features

 - **Process Analysis**